How Syria policy stalled under the 'analyst in chief'

 Such arguments were rejected at the time inside the White House, where the foreign policy machine has grown dramatically in power under Obama and cabinet members and their departments have felt marginalized.

-The National Security Council staff, which coordinates U.S. defense, diplomatic and intelligence policy from inside the White House, has nearly doubled in size on his watch.
-It has gone from about 50 under George H.W.
-Bush to 100 under Bill Clinton, 200 under George W. Bush and about 270 under Obama.
+The steady growth of National Security Council staff, which coordinates U.S. defense, diplomatic and intelligence policy from inside the White House, has continued.

 Decisions small as well as large are made at the White House, often with scant influence from the Pentagon and State Department and their much larger teams of analysts and advisers.
 Senior Cabinet officials spend long hours in meetings debating tactics, not long-term strategy, the officials said.